BoringBoredom/Service-List-Creator/README.md

 This scripts sorts and converts a service list into a registry file.
 The service list should be named services.txt and contain one service and optional descriptions per line.
 The unsorted services.txt will be renamed into services_unsorted.txt and the sorted output will save into services.txt.
+The amount of whitespaces between a service and its description is irrelevant.

 example: